sanity-io/sanity/packages/sanity/src/core/store/events/README.md

 Each event represents a significant state change in the lifecycle of a document, its versions, and its published state.
 These events help to track the creation, modification, scheduling, publication and deletion of documents.

-### **Version Lifecycle**
+### **Version variant Lifecycle**

-A version is a short-lived document that undergoes creation, editing, and publication or deletion.
+A version variant is document that has an id which starts with `versions.` is a short-lived document that undergoes creation, editing, and publication or deletion.
 Once published, the same ID will not be reused for a new version.
 The events affecting a version include:

 - **`CreateDocumentVersionEvent`**: Triggered when a version is created.
 - **`DeleteDocumentVersionEvent`**: Occurs if a version is deleted, though this is uncommon.